-You can easily make this recipe into muffins!
+You can also make this recipe into muffins too!

-And if you’d rather make half a batch (just 1 bread), you can follow my easy banana muffins recipe instead.
+And if you’d rather make half a batch (just 1 loaf, or 12 muffins), follow my banana muffin recipe instead.
 It’s the same recipe, but for a half batch.

 Technically, you don’t have to refrigerate banana breads.